seeingthroughthenet/nibbana-the-mind-stilled/manuscript/html/nibbana.md

 Going by these discourses, one might conclude that the cessation of perceptions and feelings is actually Nibbāna itself.
 But the most important part of the above quotation is the statement *paññāya c' assa disvā āsavā parikkhīṇā honti*, "having seen with wisdom, the influxes are made extinct in him".
 While in the attainment of the cessation of perceptions and feelings, all preparations subside and it is on rising from it that all influxes are made extinct by the vision of wisdom.

-This fact comes to light in the following answer of Venerable *Dhammadiṇṇā Therī* to the question raised by the lay-follower *Visākha*, her former husband, in the *Cūḷavedalla Sutta*.
+This fact comes to light in the following answer of Venerable *Dhammadinnā Therī* to the question raised by the lay-follower *Visākha*, her former husband, in the *Cūḷavedalla Sutta*.

 *Saññāvedayitanirodhasamāpattiyā vuṭṭhitaṁ, kho āvuso Visākha, bhikkhuṁ tayo phassā phusanti: suññato phasso, animitta phasso, appaṇihito phasso.*[^fn764] "Friend Visākha, when a monk has emerged from the attainment of the cessation of perceptions and feelings, three kinds of contact touch him: voidness contact, signless contact, desireless contact."

 On this point, the commentary too, gives the explanation *suññatā nāma phalasamāpatti*,[^fn765] "'voidness' means the attainment of the fruit of *arahanthood*".

-In answer to another question, Venerable *Dhammadiṇṇā Therī* says, *Saññāvedayitanirodhasamāpattiyā vuṭṭhitassa, kho āvuso Visākha, bhikkhuno vivekaninnaṁ cittaṁ hoti vivekapoṇaṁ vivekapabbhāraṁ*, "Friend Visākha, when a monk has emerged from the attainment of the cessation of perceptions and feelings, his mind inclines to seclusion, slants to seclusion, tends to seclusion".
+In answer to another question, Venerable *Dhammadinnā Therī* says, *Saññāvedayitanirodhasamāpattiyā vuṭṭhitassa, kho āvuso Visākha, bhikkhuno vivekaninnaṁ cittaṁ hoti vivekapoṇaṁ vivekapabbhāraṁ*, "Friend Visākha, when a monk has emerged from the attainment of the cessation of perceptions and feelings, his mind inclines to seclusion, slants to seclusion, tends to seclusion".

 Here the commentary explains *nibbānaṁ viveko nāma*, "what is called seclusion is Nibbāna".